tstatler/doctools/guides/acs/customfields/README.md

-##  Geo coordinates
+##  Geographic Coordinates in Custom Fields

-To enable geographical search, there is a predefined custom field -- `coordinates` for optionally storing geographic coordinates.
-Coordinates can store a single location with format [longitude, latitude] or multiple locations [[longitude1,latitude1], [longitude2, latitude2]...].
-So for the above example, if we want to store a location information about the user, we will have:
+To enable geographical search, there is a predefined custom field, `coordinates`, for optionally storing geographic coordinates.
+The `coordinates` field can store a single location with format [longitude, latitude] or multiple locations [[longitude1,latitude1], [longitude2, latitude2]...].
+So for the above example, to store location information about the user, we might have: